Textualize/textual/docs/guide/events.md

     ```

 Note how the message handler has a chained `if` statement to match the action to the button.
-While this works just fine, it can be a little hard to follow, especially when the number of buttons grows.
+While this works just fine, it can be a little hard to follow when the number of buttons grows.

 The `on` decorator takes a [CSS selector](./CSS.md#selectors) in addition to the event type which will be used to select which controls the handler should work with.
 We can use this to write a handler per control rather than manage them all in a single handler.